1a3orn/corrigibility/readme.md

 So, I ask Claude each of the questions that were generated in the earlier stage.
 Then I ask a third instance of Claude to classify the responses as one of "refusal", "acceptance", or "ignorance".
 In a "refusal," Claude refuses to answer the question, while not disclaiming knowledge.
 In a "ignorance", Claude also doesn't answer the question -- but simply disclaims knowledge rather than objecting to the question's content.
 And in an "acceptance", Claude answers the question.

-(Note that while I've done a little sanity-checking on these numbers by looking at them manually, these numbers are *super* approximate.)
+(Note that while I've done a little sanity-checking on these numbers by looking at them manually, these numbers are *super* approximate.
+I haven't gone through and checked that all of these are classified correctly.)

 ![https://raw.githubusercontent.com/1a3orn/corrigibility/main/data_3.5_broken_down.png](https://raw.githubusercontent.com/1a3orn/corrigibility/main/data_3.5_broken_down.png)